cs582/CLIP_implementation/README.md

 ![Pandas version][pandas-image]
 ![NumPy version][numpy-image]

-This project implements the ground breaking papers on Generative Adversarial Networks and Diffusion Networks.
+This project implements the ground-breaking paper by OpenAI on test-image connection and zero-shot classification: CLIP.
+This paper is later important for image generation in DALL-E-2.

 Based on the orignal work by OpenAi
 > Radford, A., Kim, J. W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., ... & Sutskever, I. (2021, July).
 Learning transferable visual models from natural language supervision.
 In International conference on machine learning (pp. 8748-8763).
 PMLR.